ehwest/mdn_qms/PD_Product_Definition/PD_0006_HIPPA_Compliance_Statement.md

 medical device.

 ### REQ_1000
-T1Pal is an "Integrated Continuous Glucose Monitoring System" intended to automatically display past and present measures of selected bodily fluids frequently.
+T1Pal is secoondary display of data from an "Integrated Continuous Glucose Monitoring System" intended to automatically display past and present measures of selected bodily fluids frequently.

 ### REQ_1010
 T1Pal is a "secondary display" of data that is securely obtained and delivered by electronic messages securely transmitted from other devices, distinct from T1Pal services and operations.